Undergraduate Course: Sound Recording (MUSI08054)

 |No Exam Information

-+ They will be able to instigate and manage a recording session on location.
+- Demonstrate the management skills required to instigate and run a recording session on location.

 |Bartlett, Bruce and Jenny Bartlett.
 'Practical Recording Techniques.'
 Fourth Edition.
 Boston: Focal Press (2005) [TK 7881.6 Bar.]|

 Borwick, John.
 'Sound Recording Practice.'
 Fourth Edition.
 Oxford: Oxford UP (1996) [TK 7881.4 Sou.]

 Day, T. (2000).
 A century of recorded music : listening to musical history.
 New Haven, [Conn.] ; London, Yale University Press.

 Gould, G. and T. Page (1987).
 The Glenn Gould reader.
 London, Faber.